-As the world becomes more connected by budget flights and advanced communication and commerce, many places are becoming more and more expensive to visit with each year that passes.
-Aside from the cost of flights which have been reduced thanks to budget airlines, travel is typically more expensive now than it has been in the past.
+As the world becomes more connected by flights and advanced communication and commerce, many places are becoming more and more expensive to visit with each year that passes.

 Thankfully, there are still some incredible countries that always offer travellers great value for money.
 The most exciting countries in the world are often those that are still developing.
 For visitors, this means low prices but also a better understanding of the world economies and wealth disparities.